ecohen1125/Project-05/README.md

 I added a health system so you lose a heart when you walk into a goblin.
 If you run out of hearts, the game ends.

+I added sound effects for when a gem is picked up, the axe is swung, a goblin is killed, and the player is hurt.

 ## References
 [Maze Generation and Assets](https://assetstore.unity.com/packages/tools/modeling/maze-generator-38689) [Materials for Maze](https://assetstore.unity.com/packages/2d/textures-materials/free-stylized-pbr-textures-pack-111778)